 The social environment, the built (or physical) environment, and an individual’s characteristics and behaviours work together to shape opportunities and barriers for individual and community health.
 Where a person lives, when and how they access the things they need in their daily life, and the policies that create their social, political, and economic environments all matter for his or her health.
 Therefore, understanding the relationships between people, policy, and place is essential for health promotion and public health.

-Dr. Candace Nykiforuk is the principal investigator of the PLACE lab.
+Dr. Candace Nykiforuk is the Lead Investigator of the PLACE lab.